cvermehren/dimmodelR/README.md

 ```

 Typically fact tables are formed by numerical columns, while dimension
-columns are character type.
+columns are of type character.

-To define a star schema we only need to specify the dimensions.
-Fact
+To define a star schema we only need to specify dimensions.
+Fact tables
-tables are added later when populating the model with data.
+are added later when the model is populated with data.

 ``` r
 # Define dimensions